-The project will follow the guidelines described below, we are aware of, as stated in the H2020 Programme Guidelines on Fair Data Management in Horizon 20201, the principle "as open as possible, as closed as necessary" and we focus on encouraging sound data management as an essential part of research practice.
+The project has followed the guidelines described below, being aware of, as stated in the H2020 Programme Guidelines on Fair Data Management in Horizon 20201, the principle "as open as possible, as closed as necessary" and we have focused on encouraging sound data management as an essential part of research practice.

-To protect the privacy of individual participants, only data that can be irreversibly anonymised to the degree that it is impossible to identify individuals will be shared publicly.
-Non-anonymised data will be kept secured internally in the project and used as input to project work, but never shared publicly in its original format.
-Both the anonymised and non-anonymised data will, in an aggregated format, feed into project work and provide basis for analysis in deliverables and publications.
+To protect the privacy of individual participants, only data that can be irreversibly anonymised to the degree that it is impossible to identify individuals have been shared publicly.
+Nonanonymised data have been kept secured internally in the project and used as input to project work, but never shared publicly in its original format.
+Both the anonymised and nonanonymised data have in an aggregated format, feed into project work and provided basis for analysis in deliverables and publications.
 Ethical issues are further detailed in chapter 5.